Building For the Future

 Administrative Resource Center

 2019 – The last leg of the long-term facilities project will be the move of the Administrative Resource Center (JCSD business offices) to the former Wallace Elementary.
-During the 2018-19 school year, the empty elementary school will undergo cosmetic and mechanical updates and re-open as the new district offices in late spring/early summer 2019.
+During the 2018-19 school year, the empty elementary school will undergo cosmetic and mechanical updates and re-open as the new district offices in late summer 2019.

 Dragon Baseball and Softball Complex